xpinux/Project-SABER/02.Detection/UAC Disabled via Registry Modification/readme.md

-# Detection Rule — UAC Disabled via Registry Modification
+# UAC Disabled via Registry Modification

 ## Description
 This detection identifies when User Account Control (UAC) is disabled on Windows endpoints by setting the registry value `EnableLUA` to `0`.